Cold brew coffee makers come in all shapes and sizes and boy, are they cool.

 Here is how you make a cold brew using a Toddy:

 Prepare the brewing container by placing the stopper in the bottom of the unit.
-Soak the felt filter in water and then place it the bottom, pouring one cup of water over the filter to avoid having grounds sticking to it.
+Soak the felt filter in water and then place it at the bottom, pouring one cup of water over the filter to avoid having grounds sticking to it.

 - When brewing 12 ounces of coarse ground coffee, pour half, or six ounces, of grounds in the container and cover with three cups of water.
 Pour in a circular motion to ensure all grounds are saturated.